-Can Love Help Drug Addicts?
+Can Love Help a Drug Addict?

 Love vs. Fear

-“…our fear of not being loved is the number one fear in the entire universe.
+“…our fear of not being loved is the number one fear in the entire Universe.
 We freak out.”
 When we feel unloved we also tend to feel unwanted, not good enough, and even depressed.
 Thinking that we are not good enough and may never be can lead to severe depression, anxiety, and, in many cases, could be seen as the gateway to substance abuse.
-Feeling unloved may cause a young teen to act out by getting involved in drugs, alcohol, or promiscuous sex.
+Feeling unloved may cause a young teen to act out by getting involved in Drugs, Alcohol, or promiscuous sex.
 Feeling undesired by a significant other can lead to alcoholism as a coping mechanism.
 Think back to any instance that you were scared or anxious and the root of those emotions are more than likely to be based in fear of something.
 The roots of those fears dig deep into the fear of being unloved, unappreciated, and unaccepted.

-Can Love Help Addicts?
+So, Can Love Help an Addict?

 “…nobody will understand me, no one will appreciate me.”
 Yes, they will.
 It may not seem like it, it may seem impossible even, but there is always a community out there going through the same tribulations.
 With over six billion people in the world, it is nearly impossible for there to be no one capable of understanding, empathizing, and loving you.
 These terrors we experience, not being understood, not being appreciated, generally stem from long-term issues and deeply set emotional trauma.

 “…and often times the abuse and their personhood have been attacked…but unfortunately the child gets the message of not only am I defective, but it seems I may be permanently defective.”
 This kind of mentality from early ages will often lead to depression and anxiety.
 When the fear of being unloved strikes early it becomes a part of the child’s development and grows with them.